worldcoin/world-id-starter-hardhat/README.md

 ## 🧑‍💻 Development & testing

 This repository uses the [Hardhat](https://hardhat.org) smart contract toolkit.
-You'll also need [Node.js](https://nodejs.org) v14 in order to build, run the tests and deploy your contract.
+You'll also need [Node.js](https://nodejs.org) v14 in order to build, and deploy your contract.

-Once you have node installed, you can run `npm install` from the base directory to install all dependencies, and run the automated tests with `npm run test`.
+Once you have node installed, you can run `pnpm install` from the base directory to install all dependencies.

-### Running the test suite

-This repository includes automated tests, which you can use to make sure your contract is working as expected before deploying it.
-Of course, any modifications you've made to the `Contract.sol` file will need to be reflected on the tests as well to make them work.

-If you've changed the type of the external nullifier, or the signal, you should look over the `src/test/helpers/InteractsWithWorldID.ts` file and update them there as well.

-Once you've done this, you can run the tests with `npm run test`.

 <!-- WORLD-ID-SHARED-README-TAG:START - Do not remove or modify this section directly -->
 <!-- The contents of this file are inserted to all World ID repositories to provide general context on World ID. -->